CPF Moves To Make Before 2022 Ends: Enjoy Tax Relief and Grow Your Retirement Savings

 2. Transfer CPF From OA to SA

-This is another strategy that can be adopted if you’d like to look for alternatives to grow your retirement savings.
+This strategy can be adopted if you’d like to look for alternatives to grow your retirement savings.

 It is also a risk-free approach if you’d like to grow your retirement nest egg at a slightly faster pace.

-While there is no tax deduction for this transfer, this simple transfer guarantees an additional 1.5%, which would compound significantly over time.
+While there is no tax deduction for this transfer, this simple transfer guarantees an additional 1.50% at the upcoming rates, which would compound significantly over time.

 Here’s how much difference it could make over 30 years, assuming a transfer of $30,000: